alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 However, there is also a wide variety of terms here, and many are either synonymous or closely related.
 For instance, `self-determination`, `autonomy`, `informed consent`, `control of own data`, and `patient choice` could be clustered together.
 And so could `equity`, `fairness`, `equality`, and `equity of access`.

 Although intended as an exploratory and preliminary activity, the findings represent a useful source of contextual information that can help illuminate some of the themes that emerged during the workshop discussion and activities.
-For instance, the vast majority of the concepts map onto our existing framework, and overlap with the SAFE-D principles and corresponding attributes (see Table 3.2).
+For instance, the vast majority of the concepts map onto our existing framework, and overlap with the SAFE-D principles and corresponding attributes (see Table 3.2)[^desiderata].

+[^desiderata]: The attentive reader will see significant overlap between the concepts that are mapped onto the principles, and subsequently the principles themselves (e.g. explainability and accountability).
+Because the principles were not designed to be mutually exclusive and collectively exhaustive, this overlap is to be expected.

 *Table 4.2—mapping the word cloud concepts onto the SAFE-D principles.*